 Standardized tests have been used prominently in the American education system for more than 50 years and remain one of the most common ways to assess student knowledge.
 Rhode Island students in Grades 3-8 take the RICAS (Rhode Island Comprehensive Assessment System) Math and Reading exams every spring.
 The RICAS tests are designed to measure the content knowledge and skills that students are expected to have mastered as they finish the school year in their current grade.
 Students who score below proficient may need additional instructional supports to meet grade-level expectations.

-Please note: ELLs = English language learners
+Note: ELLs = English language learners

 Children with higher blood lead levels are more likely to require an Individual Education Plan.